-On this track, we discussed a common teenage outburst and ways to diffuse it, in five levels: whining and complaining; stubborn refusal; verbal abuse; threats of violence; and acts of violence.
+In this section, we discussed a common teenage outburst and ways to diffuse it, in five levels: whining and complaining; stubborn refusal; verbal abuse; threats of violence; and acts of violence.

-On the next track, we will present the three key steps involved in writing an effective Family Agreement Contract.
+In the next section, we will present the three key steps involved in writing an effective Family Agreement Contract.
 These steps include: streamlining the problems; creating concrete rules; and creating a well-written consequence.

 Online Continuing Education QUESTION 9

 To select and enter your answer go to .